Church of the Sacred Heart, Singapore: Founding

-Fundraising for the church was begun in 1908, and the church was completed in 1910.
+Fundraising for the church was begun in 1906 by the Saint Vincent de Paul Society, and the church was completed in 1910.

 The finances for the construction were largely donated by three wealthy Chinese benefactors, one of which was Mr Jacobe Low Kiok Chiang (1843–1911), the founder of the Bangkok- and Singapore-based merchant firm Kiam Hoa Heng.
 Mr Low was of Teochew descent and was born in Shantou, China.
-The church was built mainly for a Cantonese congregation.
+The church was built to cater to the Cantonese-Hakka speaking congregation who had been worshipping at the Church of Saint Peter and Saint Paul prior to the church's opening.

-On 15 February 1942, the church was damaged by Japanese artillery fire.
+On 15 February 1942, the church's roof was damaged by Japanese artillery fire coming from Johor Bahru.

 Improvements

 The church was first renovated in 1969, and a three-storey Parish Welfare Hall was established on 21 February 1971.
-Prior to the completion of the new Community Building in 2008, the top level was used for catechism classes, the second level was a canteen, while the ground level housed a small car park.
+In 1994, the church was renovated again and repainted to the present day white colour to celebrate the 40th Priestly Ordination Anniversaries of the 3 priests attached to the church at that time, parish priest Rev Fr Bonaventure Tung OFM, assistant priests Rev Fr Paul Tong and Rev Fr Joseph Chao.
+Prior to the completion of the new Community Building in 2010, the top level was used for catechism classes, the second level was a canteen, while the ground level housed a small car park and a room used by the Saint Vincent De Paul Society.

-In 2008, the church was renovated again by parish priest Rev Fr Paul Tay.
-A seven-and-a-half-storey community building which houses meeting, catechism and prayer rooms, priest offices, as well as a new cafeteria, was constructed to cater to the needs of the parishioners.
+In 2002, the church was renovated once again by parish priest Rev Fr Paul Tay.
+In 2010, a seven-and-a-half-storey community building which houses meeting, catechism and prayer rooms, priest offices, as well as a new cafeteria, was completed and blessed by His Grace, Archbishop Nicholas Chia to cater to the needs of the parishioners.
 A columbarium was also constructed directly behind the main church building.
 Previously, Fr Tay was also involved in the construction of a columbarium in the Church of St Theresa, as well as the establishment of the Church of the Holy Trinity, which has since become the largest parish in Singapore.